japaric-archived/linalg_examples/descent/README.md

 # Execution time

-Although `Numpy` and `linalg` call the same BLAS routines, the Rust version has the edge here because it avoid allocating in the iterative gradient descent routine.
+Although `Numpy` and `linalg` call the same BLAS routines, the Rust version has the edge here because it avoids allocating in the iterative gradient descent routine.
 The difference in execution time is around one order of magnitude for this workload, but will vary depending on the number of iterations performed.